Egg Donor Requirements

 When all of the results of the screening have been received and found to be in order, the approved donor is ready to be matched with a recipient!
 Matching donors and recipients is a very exciting part of the egg donation process.
 It is especially important to us that recipients are completely comfortable with the donor they chose.

 Every couple has a different set of criteria for making this extremely personal choice.
 Importance may or may not be placed on any number of things, ranging from physical characteristics to blood type to personality traits.
-You will work closely with the psychosocial consultant prior to making the decision.
-You will also have the opportunity to discuss your wishes with an IVF nurse and we will work closely with you to help you find the right donor to meet your needs.

 Potential recipients will be provided with information about the donors as they become approved.
 All non-identifying information regarding a donor's age, physical characteristics, educational background, occupation, fertility history is shared with the recipient couple.
-After reviewing the information carefully, the couple has the option of accepting the donor, or waiting for the very next available candidate.

 For more information, please check out our Informational Videos.